nsychev/testlib/README.md

 version is used on some competitions on Yandex.Contest ( [https://contest.yandex.com](https://contest.yandex.com) ).

-Pascal version of testlib is not include, but can be found at [http://acm.math.spbu.ru/soft/testlib](http://acm.math.spbu.ru/soft/testlib) or [clone](https://github.com/stden/testlib) on github.
+Pascal version of testlib is not included, but can be found at [http://acm.math.spbu.ru/soft/testlib](http://acm.math.spbu.ru/soft/testlib) or [clone](https://github.com/stden/testlib) on github.